 Far more apps are downloaded directly from Apple's App Store and Google Play than through any number of other avenues, such as app websites, reviews, PPC ad campaigns, Facebook, etc. Recent stats put app store discovery at 70% of app downloads.

-That means app store optimization is likely to be a big part of your growth strategy - even if you're also using other channels (such as smart app banners on your website) to get people to download your app.
+That means app store optimization is a big part of your growth strategy - even if you're also using other channels (such as smart app banners on your website) to get people to download your app.

-Yet there are 3.5 million apps in the Google Play Store, and 2.2 million in the Apple App Store (per statista).
+Yet there are 3.7 million apps in the Google Play Store, and 1.7 million in the Apple App Store (view more stats here).
 This means if you don't stand out, there are going to be hundreds of alternatives for your target users to choose instead.

 Ensuring that your app stands out and represents your brand effectively on the App Store grid and Google Play libraries really important to guaranteeing your app is as successful as it can be.